 Multipurpose Community Halls

 Our community halls provide sheltered spaces where women and other community members can conduct business activities.
-Building them is a community affair, with Gone Rural artisans leading negotiations for land and the construction and management of the completed structure. boMake provides the basic materials and training – 522 women have been trained in brick-making so far.
+Gone Rural artisans lead the negotiations for land and the construction and management of the completed structure. boMake provides the basic materials and training – 522 women have been trained in brick-making so far.

-Together, we have built seven community halls so far.
+Together, we have built seven community halls to date.
 The four newer buildings have a central hall flanked by two smaller rooms to house a preschool and a community library.

 Financial Literacy, Business Skills and Practical Skills